 Having said that, some pet shops do take in cats from shelters to help them find a home.
 During this time they provide shelter, food and care for the cat while they screen potential adopters.
 No profit is made by the pet shop, it is purely a service they offer to pet rescue groups and animal shelters.
 This kind of adoption benefits everyone.
 They are helping pets in need find a home but not lining the pockets of backyard-breeders and kitten farms.
 If you do find a pet shop that has cats for sale, ask where they have come from?
 Is the pet shop affiliated with a rescue group and which group is it?
 Or are the cats for sale from an unnamed or unknown source?

 You will often see people listing free to good home advertisements in papers and online.
 Somebody local who has had a litter of kittens and is looking for a home for them.
 This can sound like a cheap alternative to breeders of shelters, but when you factor in the cost of microchipping, desexing and vaccinating the cat yourself, it is usually the more expensive option.

 Also, obtaining a history of the parents (especially the father) is not often possible.
-A history is important to determine the health of the parents.
+History is important to determine the health of the parents.
 Have they been screened for FIV, FeLV etc?
 What is their temperament like?

-Wherever you decide to adopt your cat from, make sure that all members of the family are in agreement and aware that cats can live 20 plus years.
+Wherever you decide to adopt your cat, make sure that all members of the family agree and are aware that cats can live 20 plus years.